4 Things Every Manager Should Know [How to Be a Better Leader]

 Rotating the driver also frees up the manager to help guide the discussion.
-Part of the job is of running the meeting is to engage the entire team in the conversation.
-In the early parts of the Weekly Meeting's agenda, it's easy to get caught up in a discussion based around a Scorecard item or overdue To-Do.
+Part of running the meeting is to engage the entire team in the conversation.
+In the early parts of the Weekly Meeting's agenda, it's easy to get caught up in a discussion based on a Scorecard item or overdue To-Do.
 Managers turn this discussion into an Issue.
-"Dropping it to the bottom" of the Meeting means the team can rank and IDS (Identify, Discuss and Solve) it, making the best use of the team's time.
+"Dropping it to the bottom" of the Meeting means the team can rank and RDR (Raise, Discuss, and Resolve) it, making the best use of the team's time.

-Sign up for a free trial with access to all Ninety.io functions, features and support.
+Sign up for a free trial with access to all of Ninety's functions, features, and support.
 We guarantee that you'll love it.